bwohlberg/sporco/examples/scripts/csc/index.rst

 implsden_clr.py
   Remove salt & pepper noise from a colour image using convolutional sparse coding with a colour dictionary

+implsden_grd_clr.py
+  Remove salt & pepper noise from a colour image using convolutional sparse coding with an l1 data fidelity term and an l2 gradient term, with a colour dictionary

 cbpdn_ams_gry.py
   Inpainting of randomly distributed pixel corruption with lowpass image components handled via non-linear filtering (greyscale image)